-For PGD students, in the case of such behavior being reported to Student Affairs as a persistent problem by one or more faculty members, the student in question may also receive a Warning Letter, which will remain in the student's file.
-Further violations beyond this will result in a Final Warning Letter to be issued by the EDA Director General's Office.
+For PGD students, in the case of such behaviour being reported to Student Affairs as a persistent problem by one or more faculty members, the student in question may also receive a Warning Letter, which will remain in the student's file.
+Further violations beyond this will result in a Final Warning Letter to be issued by software when submitting coursework and the event should the student be unable to attend. assignments.